William Chaloner: Trial and death

 By January 1699 Newton was devoted to a complete investigation of Chaloner that would be water-tight.
 He used a comprehensive network of spies and informants, taking many statements from all his old contacts.
-The trial was held at the Old Bailey on 3 March, the Judge was Sir Salathiel Lovell, who had a reputation as a "hanging judge".
+The trial was held at the Old Bailey on 3 March.
+The Judge was Sir Salathiel Lovell, who had a reputation as a "hanging judge".
 Chaloner had to conduct his own defence without prior knowledge of Newton's case, evidence or witnesses, and no "presumption of innocence".
 He faced two indictments for treason—coining French pistoles in 1692, and coining crowns and half-crowns in 1698.

 Newton fielded eight witnesses that spanned Chaloner's career.
 Catherine Coffey, wife of goldsmith Patrick Coffey, declared that she had seen him coin French Pistoles.
 Elizabeth Holloway declared how Chaloner had bribed her husband, the coiner Thomas Holloway, to flee to Scotland and avoid giving evidence at the 1697 trial.
-Thomas Taylor the engraver in the major coining conspiracy.
+Thomas Taylor, the engraver in the major coining conspiracy.
 Catherine Carter, wife of Thomas Carter who had twice previously been named and blamed by Chaloner, testified to Chaloner's skill as a forger and his role in the lottery scam.

-Whilst in Newgate waiting for the trial, Chaloner had pretended to go mad (Newton noted that at first, ...
-Chaloner hath feigned himself mad), but in court he resorted to insulting all parties and claiming they were committing perjury to save their own necks, and anyway, the charges related to acts in the City and Surrey, outside the jurisdiction of the Middlesex sessions.
+While in Newgate waiting for the trial, Chaloner had pretended to go mad.
+Newton noted that at first, ...
+Chaloner hath feigned himself mad.
+In court he resorted to insulting all parties and claiming they were committing perjury to save their own necks, and that anyway, the charges related to acts in the City and Surrey, outside the jurisdiction of the Middlesex sessions.

 The jury needed only a few minutes to reach a verdict, and he was sentenced the next day.

 Over the following fortnight he wrote a series of letters to both Newton and Justice Railton, the Supervising Magistrate, that were in turn aggressive, blame shifting, begging, accusatory and rambling.
 None received a reply.

 Chaloner's final letter to Newton concluded:

 Chaloner was hanged on the gallows at Tyburn on 22 March 1699, twitching and writhing for several minutes of the 'hangman's dance', whilst "stinking, wet, cold and mercilessly sober".
 Then, he was publicly disemboweled.